 Onset of Action

-On a single dose, it takes 2 to 3 hours for dofetilide to reach maximum plasma concentration in the fasted state.
+It takes 2 to 3 hours for dofetilide to reach maximum plasma concentration in the fasted state on a single dose.
 Therefore, this means it takes 2 to 3 hours for the onset of action for dofetilide.

 Duration of Action

 The half-life of dofetilide was reported to be 4.8 to 13.5 hours.
-The most-reported half-life in the literature is 10 hours for dofetilide.
+The most-reported half-life in the literature for dofetilide is 10 hours.
 From a pharmacokinetic principle, it takes 4.5 to 5 half-lives to eliminate approximately 100% of a single dose administration of any drug.
 Hence, it takes 4.5 to 5 half-lives to eliminate a single dose of dofetilide from the human body, which is 45 to 50 hours.
 Therefore, the duration of action of a single dose of dofetilide is 45 to 50 hours.

 The volume of distribution: 3.1 L/kg to 4.0 L/kg, indicating that dofetilide does not get sequestered in fatty tissues.

-Excretion of about 80% of a single dose of dofetilide is in urine with 80% as unchanged drug and the remaining 20% consisting of inactive or minimally active metabolites.
+Excretion of about 80% of a single dose of dofetilide is in urine, with 80% as unchanged drug and the remaining 20% consisting of inactive or minimally active metabolites.
 Dofetilide gets eliminated in the kidney by cationic secretion.
 Inhibitors of renal cationic secretion are contraindicated with dofetilide.
 Also, drugs that get actively secreted via this route (e.g., triamterene, metformin, and amiloride) should be co-administered with care as they might increase dofetilide levels.
-Elimination half-life is 4.8 to 13.5 hours.
+The elimination half-life is 4.8 to 13.5 hours.

 The drug has virtually no extracardiac pharmacological effects.